-PediaSat oximetry catheter is the first pediatric oximetry catheter with continuous ScvO2 monitoring for proactive management of tissue hypoxia.1,2 Continuous, real-time monitoring of central venous oxygen saturation (ScvO2) offers early recognition of critical changes in oxygen delivery that may not be identified by less sensitive indicators, such as traditional vital signs or intermittent sampling.3
+PediaSat oximetry catheter is the first and only pediatric oximetry catheter with continuous ScvO2 monitoring for proactive management of tissue hypoxia.1-3 Continuous, real-time monitoring of central venous oxygen saturation (ScvO2) offers early recognition of critical changes in oxygen delivery that may not be identified by less sensitive indicators, such as traditional vital signs or intermittent sampling.2-8

 Continuous ScvO2 monitoring

-Early indication with continuous ScvO2 monitoring offers you the ability to detect and prevent tissue hypoxia − early− in your complex pediatric patients.4
+Early indication with continuous ScvO2 monitoring offers you the ability to detect and prevent tissue hypoxia − early− in your complex pediatric patients.2,6,9-11

-Continuous ScvO2 monitoring reveals the root cause of oxygen imbalance, enabling you to proactively determine appropriate therapy.
-Real-time insight into the adequacy of cardiac output allows immediate assessment of your patient's clinical response to therapy − to help you stay ahead of tissue hypoxia and stages of sepsis.4
+Continuous ScvO2 monitoring reveals the root cause of oxygen imbalance, enabling you to proactively determine appropriate therapy.2,4,5,7,12 Real-time insight into the adequacy of cardiac output allows immediate assessment of your patient's clinical response to therapy − to help you stay ahead of tissue hypoxia and stages of sepsis.

-Continuous ScvO2 monitoring helps guide therapy and enables early intervention:
+Continuous ScvO2 monitoring helps guide therapy and enables early intervention:2,4,7

-You can use hemodynamics to manage pediatric and neonatal septic shock patients in accordance with ACCM-PALS Clinical Practice Parameters5
+You can use hemodynamics to manage pediatric and neonatal septic shock patients in accordance with ACCM-PALS Clinical Practice Parameters13

 See clearly.
 Stay ahead.

-PediaSat oximetry catheter offers an early warning for compromised or inadequate oxygen delivery
+PediaSat oximetry catheter offers an early warning for compromised or inadequate oxygen delivery2,4,6,9-11

-Continuous measurement of ScvO2 in combination with other surrogates of organ perfusion (vital signs, lactate, etc.) can be used as a reliable monitor of cardiocirculatory function.6
+Continuous measurement of ScvO2 in combination with other surrogates of organ perfusion (vital signs, lactate, etc.) can be used as a reliable monitor of cardiocirculatory function.3

-- Detect acute changes in systemic oxygen delivery and consumption7
+- Detect acute changes in systemic oxygen delivery and consumption14

 - Identify decreases in systemic oxygen delivery that otherwise would not be identified using intermittent sampling8

-- Evaluate oxygen reserve to decide routine interventions (including suctioning, turning, etc.) to reduce patient compromise and improve outcome.9
+- Evaluate oxygen reserve to decide routine interventions (including suctioning, turning, etc.) to minimize patient compromise and maximize outcome.15

-Can optimize hemodynamic management in complex pediatric patients.1,2,5,9,10
+Can optimize hemodynamic management in complex pediatric patients.1,11,15-17

-- Congenital heart disease and other complex cardiac patients1,2
+- Congenital heart disease and other complex cardiac patients1,16

 PediaSat oximetry catheter provides: